biocross/swiftier/_posts/2019-11-14-fastest-way-to-xcode-learn-terminal-alias.md

 $ export alias xc='open $(find . -name *.xcworkspace || find . -name *.xcodeproj)'
 ```

-After you run that, just type **xc** into any folder containing an Xcode project and boom💥!
-Xcode should fire right up (and start indexing your project, forever 🤣)
+After you run that, just type **xc** into any folder containing an Xcode project and boom💥: Xcode should fire right up (and start indexing your project, forever 🤣)

 # Saving your Aliases
 One of the things you’ll notice if you restart your Terminal is that the aliases you created are gone 😲.
 This is because we only exported the aliases into the current Terminal session (that’s why we used the **export** keyword)

-To make sure your aliases are available automatically everytime, you need to define them in a file called **.bash_rc**.
+To make sure your aliases are always available, you need to define them in a file called **.bash_rc**.

 This is easy, just open your **.bash_rc** (or **.zshrc** if you’re using **oh-my-zsh**) file with an editor like **nano**: